Stirling-Tools/Stirling-Tools.github.io/docs/Advanced Configuration/Single Sign-On Configuration.md

 # Single Sign-On (SSO) Configuration

-Stirling PDF allows login via Single Sign-On (SSO) using OAUTH2 OpenID Connect (OIDC) These are
+Stirling PDF allows login via Single Sign-On (SSO) using OAUTH2 OpenID Connect (OIDC).
+This allows you to sign in to the app using an account you may have with another provider such as Google or GitHub.

+## Set Up
+These are:
 - ``oauth2.enabled`` Set this to 'true' to enable login (Note: ``enableLogin`` must also be 'true' for this to work)
 - ``oauth2.issuer`` Set this to any provider that supports OpenID Connect Discovery ``/.well-known/openid-configuration`` end-point
 - ``oauth2.clientId`` Client ID from your provider